Panic selling

 Panic selling is a large-scale selling of an investment that causes a sharp decline in prices.
 Specifically, an investor wants to sell an investment with little regard to the price obtained.
 The sale is problematic because the investor is reacting to emotion and fear, rather than evaluating the fundamentals.

-Most major stock exchanges use trading curbs to throttle panic selling, provide a cooling period for people to digest information, and restore some degree of normality to the market.
+Today, most major stock exchanges use trading curbs to throttle panic selling, provide a cooling period for people to digest information, and restore some degree of normality to the market.

 Causes

 The panic is typically the "fear that the market for a particular industry, or in general, will decline, causing additional losses."
 Panic selling causes the market to be flooded with securities, properties or commodities that are being sold at lower prices, which further stumbles prices and induces even more selling.
 Here are common causes for the panic: